Ádám Pintér

 Ádám Pintér (born 12 June 1988) is a Hungarian professional football coach and a former midfielder.
 He is the assistant coach with MTK Budapest.

 Club career

 MTK Budapest

 His first team was MTK Budapest where he played for four seasons, from the age of 18.

 Real Zaragoza

 Spanish club, Real Zaragoza has signed him in 2010 for four seasons.
 In his first season with Zaragoza he played 9 matches.
 On 9 August 2013, Zaragoza and Pintér agreed to cancel his contract, and he became a free agent.

 Tom Tomsk

 On 2 September 2013, the last day of the transfer window, it was announced that Pintér had joined Tom Tomsk, signing a one-year contract.
 Pintér made his debut against Anzhi Makhachkala.

 Levadiakos

-On 5 August 2014, Pintér signed a two-year contract with Levadiakos playing in Greek Super League.
+On 5 August 2014, Pintér signed a two-year contract with Levadiakos playing in Super League Greece.
 On 31 July 2015, he terminated his contract with Levadiakos.

 Ferencváros

 On 19 August 2015, Pintér was signed by Hungarian first division club Ferencvárosi TC.